8 Day Hike/Raft

 Arrive at our West Glacier office at 8:30 am to meet your guide.
 You’ll go over your gear and split up food and equipment amongst the group.
 Depending on the itinerary, you may expect a 1 to 3 hour van shuttle to the trailhead.
 We should be on trail between 11:30 to 12:30!
 Expect to hike approximately 6-8 miles the first day.
 Our guides are passionate and encyclopedic about Glacier National Park — no matter your level of hiking experience, we promise they’ll teach you something new as you hike.
 Our first night’s camp is likely to be on the shore of a beautiful alpine lake, surrounded by majestic snow-capped peaks, or nestled in a secluded valley next to the peaceful sounds of a babbling creek.
 After setting up camp, your guide will prepare an incredible backcountry meal.

-On the subject of meals, you will be amazed by what our guides cook for you.
+On the subject of meals, you will be amazed by what our guides cook for you when you hike and raft in Glacier.
 We like to eat, and it shows.
 Our in house kitchen staff, who assists our guides in trip preparations, believes in sourcing locally, purchasing organic when possible, and fueling your body with the best available, homemade food.
 You won’t find commercially freeze dried one bag meals on this trip!
 We can also accommodate nearly any dietary restriction or preference – just ask.

 In the mornings, you’ll awaken to a cup of fresh, organic, fair trade coffee or tea and a hearty breakfast.
 In late summer, your guide might sprinkle freshly picked huckleberries onto your protein packed pancakes!
 After breaking camp, expect to be on the trail between 9:00 am to 10:00 am, depending on the mileage for the day.
 The average backpacking day is about 8 miles.
 A longer day could be up to 12 miles – in that scenario, expect to break camp a little earlier.
 Lunch is usually made along the trail next to a relaxing creek or on a scenic pass.
 After arriving at that night’s campground, you will set up camp and refill water while your guide prepares another delicious dinner.